ncbi/robotframework-pageobjects/README.md

         etc.
         [Teardown]  Close My App Home Page

-Return Values from Component Methods
+### Return Values from Component Methods

 Methods on component classes should not return page objects.
 They can, of course, return anything else.
-Let the page object method that accesses the component decide whether it needs to return either itself or another page object instance.
+Let the page object method that accesses the component decide whether it needs to return: either itself or another page object instance.

-Sub Components
+### Sub Components

 Components can use other components.
 The parent component should define its components in a dictionary, just as page objects do.
-This way the parent component can access instances of the sub component using self.
+This way the parent component can access instances of the sub component using `self`.
 Let's say, for example, that a header component has an advanced search section that's implemented using a show/hide toggler JavaScript widget:

-from robotpageobjects import Component from ncbipageobjects.jig import TogglerComponent
+    from robotpageobjects import Component
+    from ncbipageobjects.jig import TogglerComponent

     class  HeaderComponent(Component):

         components = {TogglerComponent: "css=.jig-ncbitoggler"}

         ...
         def open_advanced_search_section(self):
             try:
                 advanced_toggler = self.togglers[0]
             except KeyError:
                 raise Exception("No advanced search section found in the header")

             advanced_toggler.open()

-Finding Component Instances with No DOM Hook
+### Finding Component Instances with No DOM Hook

 Sometimes there's no way to find instances of a component on a page because there's no ID or classes on the reference element.
 Ideally, you should have the developer put an ID or classes in the HTML source or on the DOM.
-If that's not feasible, use the DOM strategy instead of xpath or css as your locator strategy.
+If that's not feasible, use the Selenium2Library's DOM strategy instead of xpath or css as your locator strategy.
 This way you can execute arbitrary JavaScript to find the components on the page.
-Here's an example for locating jig's inpagenav widget.
+Here's an example:

-Unfortunately the jig widget author neglected to programmatically put a class on the containing div element.
-Rather than filing a bug report and waiting for a new jig release, you could file a ticket with jig and meanwhile write a locator using the dom strategy.
-Here, the locator filters out all divs on the page with the proper data attribute:

     from robotpageobjects import Page, Component, ComponentManager

     class InPageNavComponent(Component):
         …

     class Mypage(Page):
         components = {InPageNavComponent: "dom=Query('body > div').filter(function(){return typeof jQuery(this).data('ncbiinpagenav') !== 'undefined';})"}

-Testing Components

-You write tests for all the methods and/or properties of the page objects you write, right?
-Components should also be tested.
-Here are some guidelines:

-    If you are packaging the component with an ACTST page object package you don't need separate tests for each component method/property as long as each method/property is wrapped by a page object method or property AND you have associated model tests for those page object methods and properties.
-    If your component is not packaged with an ACTST page object package (eg. jig components), you'll need tests for every public component method and property.